 Our original plan wasn’t so overly ambitious.
-But after it took 4 days to get to Norway, we kept to our original schedule minus a couple of days we lost in numerous airports.
+But after it took 4 days to get to Norway, we kept to our original schedule minus the couple of days we lost in numerous airports.
 This is admittedly crazy, but looking back we don’t regret not missing a single amazing hike in Norway!

-- Best Things to do in Norway – coming soon
+- Best Things to Do in Norway – coming soon

 - Best Hikes in Norway – coming soon

 - Top 10 Tips for an Awesome Trip to Iceland